-The GATE 2021 Committee has the authority to decide the qualifying mark/score for each GATE paper.
-In case of any claim or dispute with respect to GATE 2021 examination or score, the Courts and Tribunals in Mumbai alone will have the exclusive jurisdiction to entertain and settle them.
+The GATE 2022 Committee has the authority to decide the qualifying mark/score for each GATE paper.
+In case of any claim or dispute with respect to GATE 2022 examination or score, the Courts and Tribunals in Kolkata alone will have the exclusive jurisdiction to entertain and settle them.

 6.2.
-GATE 2021 Results
+GATE 2022 Results

-GATE 2021 results will be announced on 22nd March 2021 and will be available on the GOAPS Website.
-GATE 2021 score is valid for THREE YEARS from the date of announcement of the results.
-No information on the GATE 2021 score will be available after this period.
+GATE 2022 results will be announced on 17th March 2022 and will be available on the GATE 2022 Website.
+GATE 2022 score is valid for THREE YEARS from the date of announcement of the results.
+No information on the GATE 2022 score will be available after this period.

 6.3.
-GATE 2021 Scorecard
+GATE 2022 Scorecard

-After the declaration of results, GATE 2021 Scorecards of the qualified candidates can be downloaded free of cost between 26th March 2021 to 31st May 2021 from the GOAPS portal.
+After the declaration of results, GATE 2022 Scorecards of the qualified candidates can be downloaded free of cost between 21st March 2022 to 31st May 2022 from the GATE 2022 website.
 It is highly recommended that a softcopy of the scorecard is safely stored by the candidate for all the future uses.

-In case, GATE qualified candidates require the soft copy of their GATE Scorecard after 31st May 2021 and till 31st December 2021, they MUST pay a fee of ₹500 (Rupees five hundred only) for obtaining the same.
-From 1st January 2022 onwards, NO scorecard will be issued by GATE authority for GATE 2021 qualified candidates.
+In case, GATE qualified candidates require the soft copy of their GATE Scorecard after 31st May 2022 and till 31st December 2022, they MUST pay a fee of ₹500 (Rupees five hundred only) for obtaining the same.
+From 1st January 2023 onwards, NO scorecard will be issued by GATE authority for GATE 2022 qualified candidates.